 Captain Richard Broas of New York became involved with the search for minerals beginning with the early development around the Oil City area in Pennsylvania.
 He later went to California and after an unsuccessful venture to find gold and silver in the Sierras; Broas came to the lower reaches of the Big Sandy River in 1881 in the interest of Horace Walbridge a prominent merchant and railroad man of Toledo.
-He started his search near Louisa not liking what he found he moved up river where he uncovered the Millers Creek seam.
-After reporting his findings on the Walbridge project and purchasing 10,000 acres for his principals near Van Lear, Broas continued to survey and explored along the Big Sandy.
+He started his search near Louisa not liking what he found he moved upriver where he uncovered the Millers Creek seam.
+After reporting his findings on the Walbridge project and purchasing 10,000 acres for his principals near Van Lear, Broas continued to survey and explore along the Big Sandy River.

 In 1883 Broas had heard a rumor about an abandoned survey that had been done on the Elkhorn Creek from Elkhorn City south to Ash Camp KY.
-He came to Ash Camp in April of that year and after verifying the report of the earlier Survey, He broadened his survey and found minable coking coal in the area, However he concluded that since the seam was so close a to the Cumberland fault that it was limited in its extent.
+He came to Ash Camp in April of that year and after verifying the report of the earlier Survey, He broadened his survey and found minable coking coal in the area.
+However, he concluded that since the seam was so close to the Cumberland fault that it was limited in its extent.

-At this point it is notable to mention that Broas had been opening small coal mines along the Big Sandy River and shipping the coal by barge down river to the Van Lear area where they would be offloaded to trains and shipped across the county.
-However the Ash Camp coal, being on the Elkhorn Branch of the river, was too far up the river to allow the heavy coal to be shipped by barge.
-However having the backing of Railroad Tycoon Horace Walbridge, Broas was sure that if he could find a coal field of significant value the railroad could be persuaded to extend into this remote region of Kentucky.
+At this point, it is notable to mention that Broas had been opening small coal mines along the Big Sandy River.
+He was shipping the coal by barge downriver to the Van Lear area.
+Where they would be offloaded to trains and shipped across the county.
+However, the Ash Camp coal, being on the Elkhorn Branch of the river, was too far up the river to allow the heavy coal to be shipped by barge.
+But having the backing of Railroad Tycoon Horace Walbridge, Broas was sure that if he could find a coalfield of significant value the railroad could be persuaded to extend into this remote region of Kentucky.

 Mayo sent his own survey teams into the area to verify the findings of Broas, and in 1907 armed with the survey information and the offer of land already producing coal at the Millers Creek Development, he approached the Chairman of the Consolidation Coal Company, Senator Clarence Watson with a proposal.
 The result was the immediate purchase of Millers Creek and an option to purchase the area known as Elk Horn Creek after Consolidation could verify the findings of Broas and Mayo’s men.